AoS-TTS/Stormvault/README.md

 # Installation Instructions:

+Please note that there is currently no automatic updating version of Stormvault.
+If we release a new update, you need to download the zip file again and extract and replace the files on your computer.
+Alternatively, if you are familiar with Github, you can clone the respository and set up automatic fetching through the Github Desktop application.

 **Manual Installation (Windows OS)**
 1. Download the Stormvault Zip file.
 2. Locate your Saves folder under /Your Computer/Documents/My Games/Tabletop Simulator